SFCo. provides complete custom framing service

-We provide, in our showroom and by on-site mobile service, complete and expert preservation framing for your paintings, prints, drawings, posters and photographs.
-While beautiful materials and craftsmanship are indispensable – a picture can only be well-framed if it’s in a well-made frame — the frame must serve the picture by protecting it and aesthetically enhancing it.
-With more than 22 years of framing experience, I take pride in my expertise as a complete framer.
+I provide, in my home showroom and by on-site mobile service, complete and expert preservation framing for your paintings, prints, drawings, posters and photographs.
+While beautiful materials and craftsmanship are indispensable, the frame must serve the picture by protecting it and aesthetically enhancing it.
+With more than 22 years in the industry, I take pride in my expertise as a complete framer.
 From design, to frame-making, to fitting the picture into the frame in a suitable, protective package, the entire framing project is executed with knowledge, care and expertise.

 The true test of a frame is how well it suits the picture.
-Design is an integral part of the service we provide so that we can be confident that the frame we make for you is the right frame.
-Because frame design involves careful and subtle considerations as to color, proportion and form, the ideal arrangement is for us to meet personally and work together, whether you bring your pictures to our showroom where you can see all our corners and framed samples in person or we meet for an on-site consultation, preceded by telephone and email correspondence referring to our online catalog.
-We understand that display context is important so we gladly offer in home design and consultation to make sure that your newly framed artwork fits into the intended environment.
+Design is an integral part of the service I provide so that I can be confident that the frame I make for you is the right frame.
+Because frame design involves careful and subtle considerations as to color, proportion and form, the ideal arrangement is for us to meet personally and work together, whether you bring your pictures to my showroom where you can see all my corners and framed samples in person, or we meet for an in-home consultation, preceded by telephone and email correspondence referring to our online catalog.
+I understand that display context is important so I gladly offer in home design and consultation to make sure that your newly framed artwork fits into the intended environment.

-To get a better idea of our design sense, view our Past Projects page…
+To get a better idea of my design sense, view our Past Projects page…

 Frequently asked questions

-We work directly for individuals like you who are looking for honest, made-to-last settings to protect, enhance and honor their most treasured pictures.
-Whether they’re artists, serious collectors or just individuals who simply appreciate the things they look at every day, our customers care deeply about the pictures they live with, and seek a refreshing alternative to conventional frame shops.
-People come to us because they appreciate, too, the art of the frame and how it reflects the care they feel for their pictures.
-They also understand that the connecting link the frame provides between the picture and the space it will hang in is critical to creating a unified and harmonious decor.
-While we’ve made a specialty of framing for the traditional Tucson home (Spanish Revival and Mid-Century Modern interiors), our versatility appeals to anyone who loves wood, fine craftsmanship, and harmonious design.
+I work directly for individuals like you who are looking for honest, made-to-last frames to protect, enhance and honor their most treasured pictures.
+Whether they’re artists, serious collectors or just individuals who simply appreciate the things they look at every day, my customers care deeply about the pictures they live with, and seek a refreshing alternative to conventional frame shops.
+People come to me because they appreciate, too, the art of the frame and how it reflects the care they feel for their pictures.
+Also, they understand that the connecting link the frame provides between the picture and the space it will hang in is critical to creating a unified and harmonious decor.
+While we’ve made a specialty of framing for the traditional Tucson home (Victorian, Spanish Revival and Mid-Century Modern interiors), our versatility appeals to anyone who loves wood, fine craftsmanship, and harmonious design.
 Read testimonials here…

-We get framing orders for everything from the ordinary and commonplace — inexpensive posters, family photos and certificates — to the extraordinary and rare — historically significant oil paintings, artifacts and works on paper.
-We also frame textiles, and have created shadow boxes for objects such as vintage tool collections, African masks, etc. In short, we frame whatever you treasure, as long as it can reasonably be hung on a wall.
-Browse my Past Projects to get an idea of the range of what we do.
+I get framing orders for everything from the ordinary and commonplace — inexpensive posters, family photos and certificates — to the extraordinary and rare — historically significant oil paintings, artifacts and works on paper.
+I also frame textiles, and have created shadow boxes for objects such as vintage tool collections, African masks, etc. In short, I frame whatever you treasure, as long as it can reasonably be hung on a wall.
+Browse my Past Projects to get an idea of the range of what I do.